I am a postdoctoral researcher in the Department of Computer Science at Aalto University, Finland.

-My research focuses on reinforcement learning, imitation learning, and their applications in robotics
+My PhD research, supervised by Prof. Joni Pajarinen, focused on reinforcement learning, imitation learning, and their applications in robotics and general decision-making.

-I am also interested in robot perception, including 3D scene understanding and physics-based dynamics
+Currently, my research interests include robot perception, particularly 3D scene understanding and physics-based dynamics modeling.

 I have done several projects on imitation learning, mutli-agent reinforcment learning, curriculum